 An authentic Torah scroll is a mind-boggling masterpiece of labor and skill.
-Comprising between 62 and 84 sheets of parchment-cured, tanned, scraped and prepared according to exacting Torah law specifications-and containing exactly 304,805 letters, the resulting handwritten scroll takes many months to complete.
+The parchment is cured, tanned, scraped and prepared according to exacting Torah law specifications.
+Comprising between 62 and 84 sheets of parchment and containing exactly 304,805 letters, the resulting handwritten scroll takes many months to complete.
 An expert pious scribe carefully inks each letter with a feather quill, under the intricate calligraphic guidelines of Ktav Ashurit (Ashurite Script).
 The sheets of parchment are then sewn together with sinews to form one long scroll.
-While most Torah scrolls stand around two feet in height and weigh 20-25 pounds, some are huge and quite heavy, while others are doll-sized and lightweight.
+While most Torah scrolls stand around two feet in height and weigh 20-25 pounds, some are large and quite heavy, while others are small and lightweight.

 A Torah scroll may only be written on parchment from the skin of a kosher animal.
 However, the animal need not necessarily be slaughtered in a ritually acceptable manner.
 As long as the species is kosher, the parchment may be used for a Torah scroll.
 Parchment made of fish skin cannot be used for this purpose; fish skin exudes an unpleasant odor which is not becoming to a Torah scroll.
 The parchment must be prepared with the intention that it be used for a Torah scroll.
 Therefore, a Jew must carry out or, at the very least, assist in this task.